Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Host File Location Windows Computer

-Here's the location of the host file on a Windows computer.
-Note the address bar that shows the path of the folder.
+Here’s the location of the HOSTS file on a Windows computer.
+Note the address bar that shows the path of the folder and how the file is in lower case.

-Copy and paste that line onto the address bar of Windows Explorer and hit Enter to quickly get there, as shown in the screenshot above.
+Copy and paste that line into the address bar of Windows Explorer and hit Enter to quickly reach the location, as shown in the screenshot above.

-It takes a bit of work to open the host file for editing.
-Since it has no extension, the usual double-clicking won't do.
-Plus, you need to open it with the administrator privilege to be able to make changes—else the file is read-only and you can only view the content.
+It takes some work to open and edit the HOSTS file.
+Since it has no extension, the usual double-clicking won’t work.
+Plus, you need to open it with administrator privileges to make changes—otherwise, the file is read-only, and you can only view the content.

 But generally, you can open it the way you open any file using a text editor, such as Windows’s built-in Notepad app.